 just living is not enough…one must have sunshine, freedom, and a little flower.
 Hans Christian Anderson

-have you noticed how good you look after you emerged from being unwell? you feel very tired and light in your body as it has been working hard to get rid of infection by means of unleashing inflammation. as a result, your organism heals and so does your skin. although first skin may react to inflammation by breaking out, feeling tight, dull, and dehydrated. body needs to get rid of toxins. but then it all heals. healing is what renews skin.
+when you emerge from being unwell, you feel exhausted as your body has been working hard to get rid of infection by means of unleashing inflammation. as a result, your organism heals and so does your skin. although first skin may react to inflammation by breaking out, feeling tight, dull, and dehydrated. body needs to get rid of toxins. but then it all heals. healing is what renews skin.

-to give your skin a helpful hand, give it intelligent skincare that works.
+to offer your skin a helpful hand, give it intelligent skincare that works.

 what the skin needs to work well